AbigailShockey/MjolnirTree/README.md

 ## MjolnirTree

-MjolnirTree constructs a neigbor-joining tree using hamming distances calculated from a binary gene presence/absence matrix.
+MjolnirTree constructs a neigbor-joining tree using Hamming distance calculated from a binary gene presence/absence matrix.
 MjolnirTree uses a Docker container to maintain stability, reproducibility, portability and ease of use by keeping its dependencies in controlled environments.

 #### Using MjolnirTree